IBM/BluePic/README.md

 *Read this in other languages: [한국어](README-ko.md), [Português](README-pt.md),[中国](README-cn.md).*

+# WARNING: This repository is no longer maintained :warning:

+> This repository will not be updated.
+The repository will be kept available in read-only mode.

 [![Build Status - Master](https://travis-ci.org/IBM/BluePic.svg?branch=master)](https://travis-ci.org/IBM/BluePic)

 BluePic is a photo and image sharing sample application that allows you to take photos and share them with other BluePic users.
 This sample application demonstrates how to leverage, in a mobile iOS 10 application, a Kitura-based server application written in Swift.